Shawnmflanigan/node-express-api/README.md

-A template for node-express api using MongoDB
+A backend infrastructure using Node/express/mongoDB.